 Lifting and moving objects isn’t as easy as it may sound.
-The scope of lifting operations are quite varied, requiring site managers to move anything from generator sets to prefabricated construction blocks, shipping cargo and even airplane parts and components.
+The scope of lifting operations is quite varied, requiring site managers to move anything from generator sets to prefabricated construction blocks, shipping cargo, and even airplane parts and components.
 Each new lifting scenario presents a unique set of challenges for the team.

 A poorly chosen lifting sling can throw the entire operation off balance and endanger lives as well as equipment worth millions.
 To avoid such mishaps, site managers need relevant information and guidance to execute a lift safely and professionally.

 Every set of variables affecting the lift needs to be analyzed and uniquely solved, keeping safety and cost effectiveness in mind as well.
 If you too are facing such a challenge, this guide will help you choose the right lifting sling for your specific worksite requirements.

 These are the most commonly used lifting slings and they usually come in handy in almost all kinds of lifting and moving operations.
 Made of polyester, nylon or other high grade synthetic materials, these slings are relatively cheaper and more easily manageable than other sling options.

 Pros: Polyester slings are lightweight, flexible, cost effective and can be used in multiple types of hitches.

 Cons: They are not heat resistant and are more susceptible to wear and tear.

 This is a more heavy-duty variety of lifting slings and is more commonly used in foundries, steel mills, chemical factories and other harsh conditions.
 Chain slings are available in single leg, 2 leg, 3 leg, and 4 leg varieties and can be used in specific types of hitches such as the vertical basket and choker hitch.

 Pros: They are more durable, strong and easy to repair.
 They can also handle high temperature lifts.

 Cons: They are heavy in weight and not that cost effective.